vihutuo/flet-web/docs/controls/draggable.md

 A group this draggable belongs to.
 For [`DragTarget`](/docs/controls/dragtarget) to accept incoming drag both `Draggable` and `DragTarget` must be in the same `group`.

+### `max_simultaneous_drags`

+The number of simultaneous drags to support.

+- Set this to `0` if you want to prevent the draggable from actually being dragged.
+- Set this to `1` if you want to only allow the drag source to have one item dragged at a time.
+In this case, consider supplying an "empty" widget for `content_when_dragging` to create the illusion of actually moving `content`.

+Defaults to `None` - no limit.

 ## `Events`